 The outcome varies.
-In very young children with neuroblastoma, the tumor may go away on its own, without any treatment.
+In very young children with neuroblastoma, the tumor may go away on its own, without treatment.
 Or, the tissues of the tumor may mature and develop into a non-cancerous (benign) tumor called a ganglioneuroma, which can be surgically removed.
 In other cases, the tumor spreads quickly.

 Response to treatment also varies.
 Treatment is often successful if the cancer has not spread.
-If it has spread, neuroblastoma is much harder to cure.
+If it has spread, neuroblastoma is harder to cure.
 Younger children often do better than older children.

 Tumors with certain genetic characteristics may be harder to cure.

 Children treated for neuroblastoma may be at risk of getting a second, different cancer in the future.